AlcantaraMC/Debian12-DraculaTheme-Autosetup/README.md

 ## Prerequisites ##
 You will need a local user with `sudo` privileges, and the Gnome Tweaks and Gnome Extensions.
 The installer will check first if both of these are installed; if not, it will install them.
 You may be prompted to input your password from time to time.
-The theme files are already downloaded and saved under the `themes` folder, so you don't need to donwload anything.
+The theme files are already downloaded and saved under the `themes` folder, so you don't need to download anything.

 ## Installing ##
 1. Run `sudo chmod +x` on the `installer.sh` located at the root of the folder, and execute by `./install.sh`.
 Afterwards, logout and login again to see the changes.